 We thank the reviewer’s suggestion and a heatmap from adenoma comparison between 51 adenoma samples in public database and ours was included as Figure S2 in new version, and as expected, AD samples of public database also exhibited hyper-methylation maintenance or enhancement.

+The lack of information for the 209 hyper-methylated sites was our negligence and thank you for pointing it out, we have provided in Table S1.